SylEleuth/gruvbox-plus-icon-pack/.github/ISSUE_TEMPLATE/missing_icon.md

 ---

 <!--
+Before You start please check first that the icon You are going to request is NOT included in the package.
+(It might be under different, but sometimes very similar name.)

 Please give as much information as You can:

 1. If it's a program, please provide name and link to the website or repository page.